 If you own a website or help maintain one, it’s important to make sure that you’ve taken some basic measures to prevent the different types of website attacks.
-In this new video, Zack Barton covers 5 quick steps to beef up your website’s security, and / or stop a current website attack.
+In this new article, Zack Barton covers 5 quick steps to beef up your website’s security, and / or stop a current website attack.
 This can be applied whether you’re using WordPress, or practically any other popular content management system.

 The first step we recommend taking is backing up your site and updating it.
 If you’re using a content management system such as WordPress, make sure you update to the latest version.
 You don’t want to leave anything outdated, and you don’t want to leave any old unused plugins or user accounts laying around.
 So make sure you update your content management system, as well as any plugins or extensions you’re using.